shrooot/video-sharing-dapp/README.md

 # video-sharing-dapp
 A YouTube like video sharing application which is decentralized.

-It uses the etherium smart contract functionality.
+It uses the ethereum smart contract functionality.

 Make sure you have the following pre-requisites: